isomerpages/moe-taonan/_partners/服务供应商 School Service Providers/School Canteen Advertisement.md

 #### Application Procedure

-1. Download and complete the application form.
+1.Download and complete the application form.
 You may also request for a hardcopy from the School’s General Office.<br>

 [School Canteen Application Form 2023](/files/school%20canteen%20application%20form%202023.pdf)

-2. Attached the following documents together with the application form:
+2.Attached the following documents together with the application form:
 <p class="indent">
 a.
 Photocopy of the NRIC (front and back)<br>
 b.
 List of proposed menu and pricing for all items<br>
 c.
 Photocopy of relevant certificates such as Basic Food Hygiene Course, etc<br><br>
 </p>

-3. Submit the completed application form and documents by closing date via email OR to the School's General Office.
+3.Submit the completed application form and documents by closing date via email OR to the School's General Office.
 <p class="indent">
 Address: Tao Nan School, 49 Marine Crescent Singapore 449761<br>
 Contact No: 6442 8307<br>